Guava Cheese Pastries (Cuban Pastelitos de Guayaba y Queso)

 Do you remember the first time you tried a pastelito?
-I don’t.
-I’m sure I was a toddler since I was born in a Cuban family…and I’m sure I loved it!
+I don’t, but I’m sure I was a toddler since I was born into a Cuban family—and I bet I loved every bite.

-Personally, I love guava pastelitos without the cream cheese but pastelitos de guayaba con queso are delicious too!
-Que rico!
-It’s the most iconic part of a Cuban breakfast.
+To this day, guava and cream cheese pastries are the most iconic part of a Cuban breakfast.

 Recommended For This Recipe